ncphillips/ncphi.com/content/blog/react-named-children.md

 }
 ```

-I haven't had much of a chance to use this pattern, but I'm excited to give it a try.
-The Named Children
-pattern allows us to [separate the concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) of our
-Components.
-Hopefully this will result in cleaner code that's easier to change.
+I haven't used this pattern much but it shows promise.
+The _Named Children_ pattern allows React Components to [separate their concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) which should result in cleaner code that's easier to change.